- This is the Brightwork Research & Analysis software rating series.

 Business Objects has implementation challenges related to user adoption and report creation productivity.
-This must be adjusted for by applying more consulting and support resources.
+This must be adjusted by applying more consulting and support resources.
 The Business Objects’ value proposition changed significantly after they were acquired because although the product has stagnated the prices for everything from consulting to training increased quite significantly.
-Another risk is that Business Objects has self-service pretentions, but it is quite far away from that, and in fact requires a great deal of IT support.
+Another risk is that Business Objects has self-service presentations, but it is quite far away from that, and in fact requires a great deal of IT support.

 Likelihood of Implementation Success